girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Angular/Week 6/difference_between_angular_forms.md

 |6.      | Minimal component code| More component code and less HTML markup |
 |7.      | Two way data binding(using [(NgModel)] syntax) | No data binding is done (immutable data model preferred by most developers) |
 |8.      | Unit testing is another challenge | Easier unit testing |

+## Template driven form
+These forms are basically useful when adding very basic forms to your apps like a simple email list signup form.
+Simply forms which has basic requirements, with minimal logic needs and might need no scaling in the future.

+'''
+javascript
+import { Component } from '@angular/core';
+@Component({
+  selector: 'app-template-login-details',
+  template: `
+    Email: <input type="text" [(ngModel)]="loginDetails">
+    Password: <input type="password" [(ngModel)]="loginDetails">
+  `
+})
+export class LoginDetailsComponent {
+  loginDetails = '';
+}
+'''